Dancehall pop: Early developments

 The genre had a small absence from the pop charts and then reemerged again in the 2010s with numerous Caribbean artists such as Kranium, Konshens, and Popcaan entering the dance-pop music charts.
 As these artists curated their names in the music industry, chart-topping pop artists like Drake, Rihanna, and Major Lazer incorporated the dancehall pop sounds into their respective hit singles "One Dance", "Work", and "Boom" which each gained top 20 spots on the US Billboard Hot 100.
-Drake's dancehall pop and rap inspired track, "One Dance", became a best-selling and chart-topping single, giving credit to the genre within the mainstream music scene.
-Named as the "song of the summer", the song which features Nigerian Afrobeats artist Wizkid and British singer Kyla received 757 million streams on music-streaming service Spotify and spent over two months as number 1 on the US Billboard Hot 100, largely contributing to the mass-audience recognition of dancehall pop.
+Drake's dancehall pop and rap inspired track "One Dance" became a best-selling and chart-topping single, giving credit to the genre within the mainstream music scene.
+Named as the "song of the summer", the song which features Nigerian afrobeats artist Wizkid and British singer Kyla received 757 million streams on music-streaming service Spotify and spent over two months as number 1 on the Billboard Hot 100, largely contributing to the mass-audience recognition of dancehall pop.

-The presence of the dancehall pop sound in mainstream pop music steadily continued into the 2010s, with the emergence of Caribbean artists featuring in Western pop hit songs such as Jamaican singer Kranium's song "Can't Believe" featuring American singer Ty Dolla $ign, and British-Jamaican rapper Stefflon Don's collaboration song "Hurtin Me" with American rapper French Montana, which both earned top 10 spots on the US Billboard Hot 100.
+The presence of the dancehall pop sound in mainstream pop music steadily continued into the 2010s, with the emergence of Caribbean artists featuring in Western pop hit songs such as Jamaican singer Kranium's "Can't Believe" featuring American singer Ty Dolla $ign, and British-Jamaican rapper Stefflon Don's "Hurtin' Me" with American rapper French Montana, which both earned top 10 spots on the US Billboard Hot 100.